HuitaePark/HuitaePark/README.md

 - Growth Mindset: I’m not afraid of trial and error.
 Every mistake is a stepping stone, and every challenge is a chance to grow.
 - Consistency: I believe that steady progress—no matter how small—builds the path to becoming a solid engineer. 🚀

-### 🧩 Open Source Contributions
+## 🧩 Open Source Contributions
-#### Spring Boot
+- <h3><a href="https://github.com/spring-projects/spring-boot">Spring Boot</a></h3>

   - Support repeatable `--environment` option for `bootBuildImage`
-  - PR: spring-projects/spring-boot#48792
+  spring-projects/spring-boot#48792

   - Allow beans created in `MockRestServiceServerAutoConfiguration` to be replaced by user-provided alternatives
-  - PR: spring-projects/spring-boot#48825
+  spring-projects/spring-boot#48825

 <div align=center>